 James Downing (1686-1686) was baptized on Jan.
 20, 1686 at St. Mary Church in the Hornsey District of London, and buried soon after in the family vault under the chancel at All Saints Church in Croydon, Cambridgeshire.

-Priscilla Payne (1698-?) was born on July 8, 1698 probably in London, and baptized on July 20, 1698 at the Church of St. Mary in the Horney district of the north London borough of Haringey, which is near Charing Cross.
+Priscilla Payne (1698-1762) was born on July 8, 1698 probably in London, and baptized on July 20, 1698 at the Church of St. Mary in the Horney district of the north London borough of Haringey, which is near Charing Cross.
 The baptism record identifies her as "Priscilla Daughter of Priscilla Payn by Sr George Downing", which leaves no doubt that she is Downing's illegitimate daughter.
 She married a shepherd named Edward Webb (c.1708-1790) on March 1, 1728 at St. Botolph's Church in Cambridge, Cambridgeshire, and they had a son named Edward (b.
 1734), but it is not known if he survived.
 Priscilla died mnay years before her husband, who was a few years younger than her, and she was buried on March 24, 1762 in Gamlingay, Cambridgeshire, where her husband was also buried on June 14, 1790 in the parish churchyard.

 Lineage 2 - The Paine Family